-Outside of software, one of my favorite hobbies is Aviation.
-I’ve been flying Helicopters for the past 6 years.
-Throughout my time as a pilot I've come to realize that Aviation has many similarities to Software Engineering Operations (DevOps) in the way the industry strives for risk minimization and incident avoidance.
+I’ve flown Helicopters for the past 6 years.
+One thing I've learnt: Aviation has many similarities to Software Engineering Operations (DevOps) in the way the industry strives for risk minimization and incident avoidance.

-Many teams who operate production systems are familiar with writing post-mortems after major outages or operational events.
-These reports ensure a team takes the time to replay an event in minute-by-minute detail, deeply understands its causes, and take steps to ensure similar events never happen again.
+Many engineers are familiar with the concept of writing post-mortems after major outages or operational events.
+These reports ensure a team takes the time to replay an event in minute-by-minute detail, deeply understand its causes, and take steps to ensure similar events never happen again.

 Similarly in Aviation there’s a saying:

 The Aviation industry places a large importance on reviewing incidents.
 This enables the industry to adapt operating procedures and legislation to minimize the chance of the same thing happening again.

 The same can be said for engineering team oncall runbooks and operating procedures.
 These documents are extended and refined to cover gaps in team processes that events highlight.